About Carlos Roberto Ramírez

 Bio

-His current book project—Music, Sound, and Power in Puerto Rico—is a cultural history of sound’s role in the processes of colonization, meaning-making, and identity-formation in Puerto Rico through case studies that span 500 years of the island’s history.
+His current book project— Sound and Power in Puerto Rico—is a cultural history of sound’s role in the processes of colonization, meaning-making, and identity-formation in Puerto Rico through case studies that span 500 years of the archipelago’s history.

 He has presented his research at a number of conferences and institutions, including the the Symposium of the International Festival of Spanish Keyboard Music (FIMTE), the Royal Musical Association (RMA), Columbia University, Princeton University, and the American Musicological Society (AMS).

-Carlos’s research has been supported by Cornell University’s Graduate School Dean’s Fellowship, Cornell University’s Provost Fellowship, Ithaca College Pre-Doctoral Diversity Fellowship, and the Westfield Center for Historical Keyboard Studies.
+Carlos’s research has been supported by Cornell University’s Graduate School Dean’s Fellowship, Cornell University’s Provost Fellowship, Ithaca College Diversity Scholars Pre-Doctoral Fellowship, the Westfield Center for Historical Keyboard Studies, and the University of Illinois (Urbana-Champaign) Campus Research Board.
 Before joining the faculty at the University of Illinois, Carlos taught at Ithaca College’s School of Music.

-Carlos is a Faculty Affiliate at the Center for Latin American & Caribbean Studies (CLACS) and the Unit for Criticism and Interpretative Theory.
+Carlos also holds faculty appointments at the Center for Latin American & Caribbean Studies (CLACS), the Program in Medieval Studies, and the Unit for Criticism and Interpretative Theory.

 Areas of Expetise: